-Biometric Attendance System will be implemented in Telangana Schools from next academic year: We have many survey results saying that our education system is poor and children are unable to have minimum levels of learning.
+Biometric Attendance System in Telangana Schools, Biometric Attendance System will be implemented in Telangana Schools from the next academic year: We have many survey results saying that our education system is poor and children are unable to have minimum levels of learning.

 Biometric attendance in TS govt schools from next year (2019-2020):

 Starting next academic year, students and teachers of all government and local body schools in Telangana will mark their attendance on a biometric fingerprint machine instead of the conventional manual system.

 About 25,000 schools including primary, upper primary and high schools will get the biometric equipment.
 Already, the Aadhaar biometric attendance system was being used in 9,349 government-run schools in 12 districts across Telangana.
 Now, the Directorate of School Education decided to extend the system to all government-run schools and sent a proposal to the State government seeking budgetary support for installing the machines.

 The department tied up with the Unique Identification Authority of India (UIDAI) and Telangana State Technology Services (TSTS) for implementing the Aadhaar biometric attendance.
 One biometric machine was being provided for every 100 students, with managements being directed to record attendance of teaching and non-teaching staff twice a day morning and evening and for students, before serving the mid-day meal.

 The attendance recorded on the biometric machines will be matched with the bills submitted by the school management to ascertain the number of students consuming the mid-day meal.
 As it is linked with Aadhaar, the managements cannot duplicate admissions, according to officials.

 The machines and software were designed in such a way that biometric fingerprints captured are immediately verified with the biometric details available with UIDAI using the Internet and are reflected in the dashboard of the School Education Department’s website.
 The software was being developed to transmit the captured details offline or when the network is available in the schools located in remote areas.